maartenplieger/react-webmapjs/README.md

 Here is the documentation on the syntax for adding new stories: https://storybook.js.org/docs/basics/writing-stories/

+## Deploying a static version of your storybook

+The storybook can be compiled to a static version via `npm run build-storybook`.
+The static contents is then placed in the folder storybook-react-webmapjs.

 ## Tests
 Test can be run by the following command:
 `npm test`